|Munţii Ciucaş Csukás-hegység (HU)Tschukasch, Krähenstein (DE)|

 - Most of the winter photos featured on this page were taken by Andreea Corodeanu

-- This version (2nd, made in 2013) of the Ciucaş Mountains page was co-edited by yatsek
+- This version (2nd, first made in 2013) of the Ciucaş Mountains page was co-edited by yatsek

 Getting ThereThe village of Cheia at the foot of the Ciucaş Mountains can be accessed from the city of Braşov via Săcele or from the south, from Bucharest via Ploieşti and Valenii de Munte (DN, i.e. national road, 1A).